Minnesota’s Carver County Ranked 11th Healthiest County In The U.S.

 MINNEAPOLIS (WCCO) — A Minnesota county just west of the Twin Cities area is among some of the healthiest counties in the United States, according to a recent ranking.

-The U.S. News and World Report recently released its list of the top 500 healthiest communities nationwide, and Minnesota’s Carver County was listed as 11th.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Coming Anytime Soon?
+The U.S. News and World Report recently released its list of the top 500 healthiest communities nationwide, and Minnesota’s Carver County was listed as 11th.READ MORE: Sun Country Delaying All Flights Due To Third-Party System Outage

 The ranking determined the healthiest communities by looking at 10 major categories that drive community health, including population health, education, nutrition and housing.
 The counties were scored on a scale of zero to 100.